-Dr Ágnes Gulyás is a Reader in Digital Transformations in the School of Media, Art and Design.
+Professor Ágnes Gulyás is a Professor in Media and Communications at the School of Media, Art and Design.
 She is the co-director of the Centre for Resaerch on Communities and Cultures, CCCU and teaching on the Media and Communications, Multimedia Journalism and MA by Research programmes and supervises PhD students in the School.

-Ágnes' research interests include digital transformations, social media, communities, media organisations and industries and journalism.
+Ágnes' research interests include digital transformations, social media and journalism, local media and local communities, media organisations and industries.

 Research and knowledge exchange

 Current and recent research and knowledge exchange projects include: